 An ambitious group of 14 multistakeholder organizations working throughout the food and agriculture value chain have stepped out of their competitive spaces and come together under the Carbon+ Farming Journey coalition.
 They will develop and enact cost-effective, practical solutions that will accelerate the uptake of sustainable agriculture, such as regenerative or climate-smart practices.

 The coalition aims to keep farmers at the centre of the decision-making process.
 Partners will innovate with farmers, rather than for farmers.
 In this spirit, the coalition launched a large-scale farmer survey to understand the barriers to implementing sustainable practices.
 The effort included participation from a significant and representative amount of farmers working in 6 different cropping systems and 7 regionally diverse countries that represent 43% of Europe’s arable land and agricultural production respectively.
 By doing so, the coalition has ensured farmers are fairly represented in the design of the solution.

-In early 2022, the coalition will release an insight report that will communicate to a high-level audience the key findings and solution pathways, policy recommendations and next steps uncovered through this collaborative approach.
+As part of its broader efforts, the coalition has released an insights report, Transforming Food Systems with Farmers: A Pathway for the EU that communicates to a high-level audience the key findings and solution pathways, policy recommendations and next steps uncovered through this collaborative approach.